1871fotc/fotc/docs/walks/bcc-walk-1.md

 ## Soldiers Memorial

 The Cross of Sacrifice and Stone of Remembrance were unveiled on Anzac Day, 1924, by the Governor‑General, Lord Forster.
 The Stone of Remembrance is a solid block of Helidon sandstone weighing 10 tonne.
-Photographs of the unveiling ceremony, attended by several hundred people including many prominent Queenslanders, can be seen in the restored Sexton’s office.
+Photographs of the unveiling ceremony, attended by several hundred people including many prominent Queenslanders, can be seen in the [Museum](../cemetery/museum.md).
 Canon Garland raised the funds for this memorial.

 <!-- insert photo -->